-Protect working Nebraskans by enforcing the Wage and Hour Act, child labor laws and other state labor laws.

-Enforce health and safety laws and to provide occupational safety consultations to employers upon request.

-Enforce safety standards established for the operation of boilers, Conveyance-Elevators/Amusement rides.
+- ---Protect working Nebraskans by enforcing the Wage and Hour Act, child labor laws and other state labor laws. - ---Provide workplace safety consultations to employers upon request. - ---Enforce safety standards established for the operation of boilers, conveyances, elevators, and amusement rides.

-The Labor Law division of the program investigates and resolves complaints of violations of state labor law, monitors the issuance of employment certificates to minors, and licenses private employment agencies, professional employer organizations, and contractor registration.
-The division also investigates violations regarding misclassified workers, non-English speaking workers protection, farm labor contractors, and meatpacking industry workers rights.
+The Labor Standards division of the program investigates and resolves complaints of violations of state labor law, monitors the issuance of employment certificates to minors, and licenses private employment agencies and professional employer organizations.
+The division also administers the Employee Classification Act, the Contractor Registration Act, the Non-English Speaking Workers Protection Act, the Farm Labor Contractors Act, and the Meatpacking Industry Workers Bill of Rights.

-The Safety division of the program, at the request of private employers, conducts safety inspections to insure that working conditions are safe, and boilers, conveyance-elevators, and amusement rides are inspected and certified by the Commissioner.
+The Safety division of the program, at the request of private employers, conducts free on-site safety and health consultations to assist businesses in identifying potential hazards.
+The Safety division is responsible for inspecting and permitting boilers, conveyances, elevators, and amusement rides.